DanielTakeshi/ros-simple-examples/camera/README.md

 This will run some code and save some images from the robot's camera.
 See `RESULTS.md` for more detailed examples.

-In order for this to actually do something, you need to start the Gazebo simulator so that a ROS master exists.
+In order for this to do something interesting, you need to start the Gazebo simulator so that a ROS master exists.
 For the Fetch, one possibility is to run:

 ```